buu342/PY-DuniaAnimationExtractor/README.md

 ### Script Usage:

 1. First, unpack the .dat and .fat of your Dunia Engine game of choice.
 You will need a tool such as [Gibbed 2 Dunia Tools](https://github.com/gibbed/Gibbed.Dunia).
-2. Find the model you want to rip the animations from, and grab its `.skeleton` file.
+2. Find the model you want to rip the animations from, and grab its `.xbg` file.
 3. Find the `.mab` animation you want to convert.
 4. Run the script like so:
 ```
-python3 animparser.py animation.mab armature.skeleton
+python3 animparser.py animation.mab mesh.xbg
 ```

 ### Documentation